 Whether you've had a long day at work, got a craving for a fancy cocktail, or are in the mood to go out, but none of your friends are handy, there are plenty of reasons to a bar alone.
 You can make a dent in that one book that's been on your nightstand for the last five months, people-watch other patrons, or just regroup and resettle your thoughts.
-Plus, with bars largely closed during lockdown, there’s a lot of lost time to catch up on.
+Plus, with bars largely closed during the lockdown, there’s a lot of lost time to catch up on.
 Per The Washington Post, people missed their local bars so much over the past two years that they created platforms that recreate bar experiences virtually to support their favorite watering holes.
-Virtual Cheers — a website lets you to pick a neighborhood bar backdrop, host a virtual happy hour, and raise money to support the bar and its employees — was as close to a perfectly poured, foam-free lager as many people got over the least year.
+Virtual Cheers — a website that lets you pick a neighborhood bar backdrop, host a virtual happy hour, and raise money to support the bar and its employees — was as close to a perfectly poured, foam-free lager as many people got over the last year.

 Is It Weird To Go To A Bar Alone?

+Often, when we try to do things outside of our comfort zone like going to a bar alone, we have to contend with a little voice telling us that we’re weird.
+The likelihood, of course, is that you’re the only person thinking that.
 “When I see someone alone at a bar, I think, ‘Wow, they’re very cool and confident and stable,’” Maddie, 28, a writer in Brooklyn, tells Bustle.
 “And yet, when I go to a bar alone, I have to fight insecurities that try to convince me that everyone thinks I’m a loser and there alone because I have no friends.
 It makes no sense.”

 “It’s only weird if you make it weird,” Bri, 31, a social media manager in New York City, tells Bustle.
-“The first few times I went to a bar alone, I felt very awkward, but then I just decided to muster some main character energy and pretend I was a very interesting and confident girl an a movie, and that I’d do this sort of thing all the time, and then it wasn’t weird anymore,” she says.
+“The first few times I went to a bar alone, I felt very awkward, but then I just decided to muster some main character energy and pretend I was a very interesting and confident girl in a movie, and that I’d do this sort of thing all the time, and then it wasn’t weird anymore,” she says.

 If you're going to walk in the bar feeling apprehensive and 100% certain the night is going to be a flop, then that's probably the way it's going to go.
 Instead, prior to arriving at the bar, solo bar-hoppers suggest getting yourself excited about being alone.
 Lean into your intentional me-time and resist the urge to think about what others are thinking.